Seneca (baseball): History

 The 1910 the Seneca team first brought minor league baseball to Seneca, Kansas.
 The Seneca team played as charter members of the 1910 Class D level, six–team Eastern Kansas League.
 Other league members beginning the season were the Hiawatha Athletics, Holton, Kansas, Horton, Kansas, Marysville, Kansas, and Sabetha, Kansas.
 Holton, with a 15–31 record, moved to Blue Rapids on August 25, 1910.

 Seneca began Eastern Kansas League play on June 8, 1910..
 After joining 1910 league play, the Seneca team finished their 1910 season with an overall record of 46–39.
 The team finished in second place in the Eastern Kansas League standings, playing under managers Mike Simon and Tom Carmen.
-Seneca finished 9.0 games behind the 1st place Sabetha team in the six–team league final standings.
+Seneca finished 9.0 games behind the first place Sabetha team in the six–team league final standings.
 No league playoffs were held.

 The final 1910 Eastern Kansas League standings were led by Sabetha, who ended the season with a 53–28 record, followed by Seneca (46–39), Hiawatha Indians (44–44), Marysville (38–39), Horton (35–38) and Holton / Blue Rapids (26–54).
-The Eastern Kansas League permanently folded after their only season of 1910.
+The Eastern Kansas League did not return to play after completing their only season of 1910.

 The Eastern Kansas League permanently folded after their only season of 1910, despite meetings and expansion talk about a 1911 Eastern Kansas League.
 Seneca has not hosted another minor league team.

 The ballpark

 The Seneca team played home games at City Park.
-Today, the park is still in use as a public park, located at North 11th Street & Elk Street, Seneca.
-Kansas.
+Today, the park is still in use as a public park, located at North 11th Street & Elk Street in Seneca, Kansas.